tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/03-Stu_Partner_Interviews/README.md

 ## Guidelines for Evaluating Candidates

-* Candidates should talk through each step outlined in `HowToInterviewWell.pdf`.
+* Candidates should talk through each step outlined in [`TechnicalInterviewGuidelines.pdf`](../01-Ins_Problem_solving_Guidlines/Solved/TechnicalInterviewGuidlines.pdf).

   * If a problem does not lend itself to one of the steps—e.g., you give the candidate a true or false question and there is no implementation step—they should talk through each step that is relevant.
 Use your judgment in determining which steps these are.